-Reference 4 - FIXM XSD Schemas
+Reference 3 - FIXM XSD Schemas

-Reference 5 - Enterprise Architect: www.sparxsystems.com
+Reference 4 - Enterprise Architect: www.sparxsystems.com

-2 See Appendix A: FIXM Glossary for a list of FIXM abbreviations and terms.
+2 See Error!
+Reference source not found.: Error!
+Reference source not found. for a list of FIXM abbreviations and terms.

 2 FIXM UML Model

 The FIXM data architecture is represented in both the logical data model (FIXM) and the XML Schemas (FIXM).
 The section describes the structure, content, and format of the FIXM logical model.
 The reader is expected to be minimally familiar with the concepts and notation of UML.
 It is beyond the scope of this report to provide a UML tutorial, but Section 2.1.1 describes the basic concepts, and the reader is referred to the following for a fuller introduction: